Scooter Rider Killed In Jersey Shore Crash Involving Police Officer, State AG Says

-The crash occurred on the highway's southbound side near Sunset Avenue shortly after 9 p.m.
+The crash occurred on the highway's southbound side near Sunset Avenue in Ocean Township shortly after 9 p.m.
 Monday, April 15, New Jersey Attorney General Matthew Platkin said on Tuesday.

 The identity of the scooter rider, who was pronounced dead at the scene, was temporarily being withheld, as was the name of the on-duty Ocean Township officer, Platkin said.